Abigail Johnson: Career

-Upon graduating from Harvard Business School in 1988, Johnson joined Fidelity Investments, which her grandfather Edward Johnson II founded in 1946 and of which her father Edward Johnson III was then the CEO.
+Upon graduating from Harvard Business School in 1988, Johnson joined Fidelity Investments, which her grandfather Edward C. Johnson II founded in 1946 and of which her father Edward Johnson III was then the CEO.
 She began as an analyst and portfolio manager.

 In 2001, she was promoted to president of Fidelity Asset Management.
 During her time in that position, Johnson unsuccessfully attempted to orchestrate a vote to remove her father as CEO over disagreements about his business decisions.

 In 2005, she became Head of Retail, Workplace, and Institutional Business.
 She was named president in 2012.
 In 2014, she became CEO, and in 2016 she also became chairman.

 In 2018, Johnson introduced cryptocurrency investment at Fidelity, making it possible for institutional investors to trade Bitcoin and Ether.
 In November 2018, she was named head of Fidelity Financial Services.

+As Chairman and CEO of Fidelity Investments,she has guided the firm’s expansion into digital assets and new investment products.

-At Fidelity, she reduced dependence on open-ended mutual funds, instead having the company focus on financial advice, brokerage services, and venture capital.
+During this period, Fidelity launched the Wise Origin Bitcoin Fund and broadened the services of Fidelity Digital Assets, strengthening the company’s position in cryptocurrency custody and trading.
+She also oversaw growth in Fidelity’s technology and client-service operations.
+She reduced dependence on open-ended mutual funds, instead having the company focus on financial advice, brokerage services, and venture capital.